 Cook rice and set aside.

-Using a food processor or mortar and pestle, grind the chilies, making sure you're not left with any significant chunks.
-Add garlic and grind together.
+Using a food processor or mortar and pestle, grind the chilies and garlic, making sure you're not left with any significant chunks.

 In a small dish, combine oyster sauce, soy sauce, fish sauce, dark soy sauce, water, and sugar.